pchudzik/blog.pchudzik.com/content/post/2017/immutable-dto.md

 }
 {{</highlight>}}

-Now jackson will be able to create object instance using properly annotated constructor.
+Now Jackson will be able to create object instance using properly annotated constructor.
 It's all good but it is very verbose code.
-We can use lombok which has [@RequiredArgsConstructor](https://projectlombok.org/features/Constructor.html) and it adds
+We can use Lombok which has [@RequiredArgsConstructor](https://projectlombok.org/features/Constructor.html) and it adds
 @ConstructorProperties annotation to generated code automatically.
-With this in mind we can use lombok to generate boring stuff:
+With this in mind, we can use Lombok to generate boring stuff:

 {{<highlight java>}}
 import lombok.Getter;